-The good news is that babies who were sleeping at the right biological times, and the correct amount for their age, might have a better time tolerating illness and teething.
+The good news is that babies who were sleeping at the right biological times and taking restorative naps prior to being unwell might have a better time tolerating illness and teething.
 Another positive is, some colds can stimulate your little ones immune system to become stronger and more resilient.
 But what happens if some teeth are just that bit more painful than others or a cold and high temperatures are causing issues?

 When your baby has a cold, ear infection, minor illness or teething discomfort, you might find yourself able to continue with the sleeping routines and settling techniques you already have in place.
 But when you know your baby is sick and he wakes during the night, it’s best to attend to him promptly and do whatever he needs to feel soothed and comfortable.
 This part isn’t the difficult part for most parents; the hard part is giving your baby the space again once he’s feeling better.

 It is always a good idea to check with your doctor before you give your baby any medications, even those sold over the counter, and make sure you understand the dosage and directions.
 Even when your baby is sick, all the safe sleeping rules still apply; including no pillows, blankets or anything else in their cot beside their lovey toy (7 months and over).
 Read the safe sleep guidelines HERE.